 People ask me: Where is all your stuff?

 They find it hard to realize that I don't have much stuff.
 Before I started this journey, I had a three level log house on a mountainside near Asheville, NC.
 It had a hot tub and an amazing view of the sunset over the Smoky Mountains.
 It had all the usual furniture and appliances and monthly bills that go with owning a residence.
 It was, as they say, the "whole catastrophe."

 Months later, after my time in Colorado, I had accumulated a lot of winter clothes and camping gear.
 Often when I accumulate things, I donate them when I leave.
 This time, I decided to rent a 5x5 unit to store them until I finished the next leg of my journey.
-I'm planning to circle back in the fall, get the stored belongings and pare them down again.
+WIthin the next year, I plan to either pare down or find a permanent residence and give up storage.

 What do you carry with you?

 I drive a 2005 Honda CRV.
 When I have the car, I carry three seasons of clothing and, emergency supplies, including some food.
 I have basic kitchen supplies, toiletries, and more shoes than someone who has so little stuff ought to have.
 I have an air bed and linens, plus a sleeping bag, so I'm a self-contained house guest.